opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 ## What's next?

-For more information about PIT, see the [PIT documentation section](https://opensearch.org/docs/latest/opensearch/point-in-time/).
+For more information about PIT search, see the [PIT documentation section](https://opensearch.org/docs/latest/opensearch/point-in-time/).

 Next, we're planning to release a PIT frontend that you can use in OpenSearch Dashboards.
 To track the frontend progress, see the [PIT meta issue](https://github.com/opensearch-project/OpenSearch/issues/3959).